The ICD-10 Diagnosis Codes for Providers

 rising PSA following treatment for malignant neoplasm of prostate (R97.21)

-For more information on the transition to ICD-10, visit the CMS website.
+For more information on ICD-10, visit the CMS website.

 ZYTIGA® (abiraterone acetate) is indicated in combination with prednisone for the treatment of patients with:

 - metastatic high-risk castration-sensitive prostate cancer (CSPC)

 WARNINGS AND PRECAUTIONS

 Hypokalemia, Fluid Retention, and Cardiovascular Adverse Reactions due to Mineralocorticoid Excess - ZYTIGA® may cause hypertension, hypokalemia, and fluid retention as a consequence of increased mineralocorticoid levels resulting from CYP17 inhibition [see Clinical Pharmacology (12.1)].
 Monitor patients for hypertension, hypokalemia, and fluid retention at least once a month.
 Control hypertension and correct hypokalemia before and during treatment.

 Closely monitor patients whose underlying medical conditions might be compromised by increases in blood pressure, hypokalemia, or fluid retention, such as those with heart failure, recent myocardial infarction, cardiovascular disease, or ventricular arrhythmia.
 In postmarketing experience, QT prolongation, and torsades de pointes have been observed in patients who develop hypokalemia while taking ZYTIGA®.
 The safety of ZYTIGA® in patients with left ventricular ejection fraction <50% or New York Heart Association (NYHA) Class III or IV heart failure (in COU-AA-301) or NYHA Class II to IV heart failure (in COU-AA-302 and LATITUDE) has not been established because these patients were excluded from these randomized clinical trials [see Clinical Studies (14)].